 The way you build something is a statement of what you believe.

 This is not a finished product.
 It is simply the first shape of an idea.
-By giving it form, we are learning what it is, and what it might become.
+By giving it form, we are learning what subscriber-level risk really is, and what it might become.